You really love your partner, but intimacy between you two isn’t working. The frustration and hurt are becoming harder to ignore.

 MY THERAPY PRACTICE IN SAN FRANCISCO, CALIFORNIA

-In my practice, I welcome all genders, sexual identities, and different relational and monogamy agreements.
-I am a sex work ally and have advanced competency in kink practices.
-Many of my couple therapy clients have one or both partners who are LGBTQIA+ identified.
-Matching my own background, I often work with people of mixed ethnic and cultural identities, first and second-generation immigrants, and BIPOC clients.
+I work with individuals of all genders, sexual identities, and relationship structures, including those in non-monogamous relationships.
+I’m an ally to sex workers and have advanced knowledge of kink practices.
+Many of my clients are LGBTQIA+, and I often work with people from mixed ethnic and cultural backgrounds (like myself), including first- and second-generation immigrants and BIPOC clients.
 Come as you are.